cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_IQTree/iqtree_handout.md

 All set!
 Exit the interactive srun with ```exit```

-# Prepare input files
+# IQ-Tree homework assignment

 Now that our environment is set-up, we can prepare the input files.
-Use sftp (Filezilla or Cyberduck) to retrieve the input files from the ```pep662_class/class_shared``` folder on the cluster.
-Copy the folder to your local computer (e.g. to your desktop).
-Use a text editor to examine the input files and adjust them to your needs.

-When ready, use sftp to move the folder with input files to the ```lus_scratch``` drive on the cluster.

-# Starting a job
+An example slurm script (YOU WILL NEED TO MODIFY THIS) and several aligment files for you to choose from are provided.
+Use a text-editor to verify and prepare your multisequence alignment file and slurm script with the appropriate IQ-Tree parameters to run.
+Use sftp (Filezilla or Cyberduck) to move the files to the cluster and start a run.

 ALWAYS START SLURM JOBS FROM WITHIN THE ```lus_scratch``` FOLDER!!!